For best experience please turn on javascript and use a modern browser!

 09:30–12:00 | Aula, University of Amsterdam

-On Thursday morning, internet expert and open source advocate Marleen Stikker (Waag Futurelab/HvA) and digital platform economist and behavioural theorist Paul Heidhues (DICE) will present their latest thinking on digital platform power problems, ecosystems theories of harm, and possible remedies to help restore open, free, and competitive online services.
+On Thursday morning, internet expert and open source advocate Marleen Stikker (Waag Futurelab/HvA) and digital platform economist and behavioural theorist Paul Heidhues (DICE) presented their latest thinking on digital platform power problems, ecosystems theories of harm, and possible remedies to help restore open, free, and competitive online services.

 Programme